phoenixzlf/phoenixzlf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a visiting assistant professor of Actuarial Science at Drake University and a Mathematics Ph.D. candidate at the University of Illinois at Urbana-Champaign.
+I am a visiting assistant professor of Actuarial Science at Drake University and a Mathematics Ph.D. candidate with the concentration in Actuarial Science and Risk Analytics at the University of Illinois at Urbana-Champaign under the supervision of <a href="https://faculty.math.illinois.edu/~rfeng/">Dr. Runhuan Feng</a> and <a href = "https://sites.google.com/view/wingfungalfredchong/home">Dr. Wing Fung (Alfred) Chong</a>.

-Prior to my doctoral study, I worked as a research assistant at the Critical Infrastructure Resilience Institute (CIRI) and had three years of research experience in topics related to cyber risk and cyber insurance.
+Prior to my doctoral study, I worked as a research assistant at the Critical Infrastructure Resilience Institute and had three years of research experience in topics related to cyber risk and cyber insurance.
 During my doctoral program, I worked on several projects as a research assistant or a PI funded by the Society of Actuaries, the Fundación MAPFRE, and Cisco.

 I published peer-reviewed academic papers about a variety of aspects of cyber risk in actuarial science, engineering, and law review journals, such as Geneva Papers on Risk and Insurance: Issues and Practice, IEEE Transactions on Emerging Topics in Computing, and Connecticut Insurance Law Journal.
+I am also working on other emerging topics in the field of actuarial science and risk management, such as pandemic risk and privacy risk.